RAHMSA

 Musée national de Préhistoire, France

-The workshop aims to share experiences of presenting sites and to assess the diversity of perception, uses and practices.
-It is directed towards graduate and postdoctoral students, museum staff and heritage practitioners, primarily from the Southern African Development Community (SADC).
+The aim of the workshop was to share experiences of presenting sites and to assess the diversity of perceptions, uses and practices.
+It was aimed at graduate and post-doctoral students, museum staff and heritage practitioners, primarily from the Southern African Development Community (SADC).

-– taking into account the protection and conservation of rock art and its place in the discourse,
+• how to include the protection and conservation of rock art and its place in the narrative;

 Organisation